How to Create Live Loop Performances

 The simplest way to start creating live loop performances is with a loop station.
 The Boss RC-300 Loop Station allows you to loop 3 stereo source signals.
 For example, you could record yourself singing, playing guitar, and playing another instrument on top of that.
 The controller has two stomp buttons for each input which toggles the loop on and off.
 This little device is awesome because it lets you jam all by yourself.

-The following performance by Phil Stendek was done entirely using the Boss RC-300 Loop Station and is a great example of what's possible with the Boss RC-300 Loop Station:
+The following performance by Phil Stendek was done entirely using the Boss RC-300 Loop Station.

 2. Advanced Method: Ableton